ncstabile17/dspp-final-project/index.md

 Similarly, I next produce a model to predict the number of affordable housing units produced by project.
 The number of affordable units per project is also right-skewed in the data with the majority of projects producing fewer than 60 units of affordable housing, but with a few producing over 500.

+As with the previous model, feature engineering was conducted and largely based on recommendations and techniques from Bradley Boehmke & Brandon Greenwell (2020).
+The stylized table below was produced by referencing a tutorial by Daniel D. Sjoberg, Michael Curry, Margie Hannum, Karissa Whiting, Emily C. Zabor (2020).

 ![Figure 14](/14-unit-hist.png)

 ![Figure 15](/15-aff-units-table.png)

 I first train multiple specifications of a K-Nearest Neighbor model.
 I then train a number of specifications of a Random Forest model, which signficantly outperforms the KNN model.
+Similarly, the model implementation uses the `tidymodels` framework and was developed by referencing Bradley Boehmke & Brandon Greenwell (2020) and Hansjörg Plieninger (2020).
 Again, the root mean squared error term is not initially meaningfully interpretable because of the log transformation of the outcome variable.
 Total bedroom, units at 81% AMI, and units at 51-80% AMI are the most important variables for the model.
 This is unsurprising as these all directly contribute to the total affordable units in a project or are very closely correlated.

 ![Figure 16](/16-affordable-vip.png)